AdityaGarg8/pve-edge-kernel-t2/README.md

 ## Donations

 I accept donations via Amazon Pay Gift Cards.
-I you wanna appreciate my work by donating, you can refer to [this link](https://wiki.t2linux.org/contribute/#support-our-maintainers) to donate me.
+If you wanna appreciate my work by donating, you can refer to [this link](https://wiki.t2linux.org/contribute/#support-our-maintainers) to donate me.